-The cremation rate in the U.S. has now reached over 57% as more families are choosing cremation as an alternative to a traditional burial service.
-Many funeral service providers are reporting much higher cremation rates, with some funeral homes now finding 70-80% of their funeral cases involve a cremation.
+The cremation rate in the U.S. has now reached almost 60% as more families are choosing cremation as an alternative to a traditional burial service.
+Many funeral service providers are reporting much higher cremation rates.
+Some funeral homes now report 70-80% of their funeral cases involve a cremation.

 Why is direct cremation proving so popular?

 Many of the funeral service providers in the DFS Memorials network report that around 80% of their cremation cases are direct cremation cases.
 So, why is direct cremation proving such a popular option for families today?

 There are two significant reasons why direct cremation is becoming popular.

 Let’s take a closer look at how direct cremation is changing the way families can arrange a funeral.

 Although many funeral homes do not want to acknowledge it, more and more families simply cannot afford the cost of a full traditional funeral today.

 A traditional funeral costs in the region of $7,000 plus cemetery costs, meaning that in total, funeral expenses can amount to around $10,000.
 And this is being on the conservative side of the full cost of a traditional funeral.

 The reality is that many families are struggling just to make ends meet today.
 If the deceased had not made any financial provision or pre-need funeral plan, the next of kin may not immediately be able to afford the expense of a funeral.